-Why do we need an agreement on Shared Groups?
+Why do we need a policy on Shared Groups?

-The purpose of having an agreement on shared groups is to enable Sevenoaks and Knole U3As to work together for the mutual benefit of all members living in Sevenoaks in a way which treats everyone fairly and consistently, and does not lead to territorial disputes or conflict.
+The purpose of having a policy on shared groups is to enable Sevenoaks and local u3a s to work together for the mutual benefit of all members living in Sevenoaks in a way which treats everyone fairly and consistently.